beforebeta/keensmb/API.rst

 		Start this import request.
 Value if that atribute is a list of `source-field-name`, `destination-field-name` pairs.
 		Unlike in response to previous API call `destination-field-name` is required but there could be less pairs than fields in file being imported.
-		The same `source-field-name` may not be used more than once.
-It is allowed to use the same `destination-field-name` more than once.
+		It is allowed to use the same `source-field-name` more than once.The same `destination-field-name` may not be used more than once.

 DELETE /api/client/:client_slug/customers/import/:import_request_id